sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_setRange.txt

 Where to find the nodes: ============================================================

-The Grade+ Node will appear under the Custom Folder in the Adjustment Layer Dialog.
+The setRange Node will appear under the Custom Folder in the Adjustment Layer Dialog.

 History: ============================================================================